-Reading tons of tech information with interest in virtually all my searches made me confused, not just because they were many but due to I didn’t know how and where to start.
+Reading tons of tech information with interest in virtually all my searches made me confused, not just because they were many but due to the fact that I didn’t know how and where to start.

 LOOKING FOR THE STEP TO CLIMB

 I dropped coding with Microsoft Small Basic for a while and something else piqued my attention.
 The Arduino micro development board.
 I am a big fan of the Instructables site.
-Seeing thousands of fascinating projects uploaded by hobbyist gave me the thrills.
-In fact, Instructables became my facebook.
+Seeing thousands of fascinating projects uploaded by hobbyists gave me the thrills.
+In fact, Instructables became my Facebook.

-I was always out to loop up new stuff and DIY’s ( Do It Yourself).
-I wanted to know how to make wireless tinkerings and contraptions but was limited by ground up tutorials and accessibilities to tools.
+I was always out to look up new stuff and DIYs ( Do It Yourself).
+I wanted to know how to make wireless tinkerings and contraptions but was limited by ground-up tutorials and access to tools.
 With time something became popular on that platform and it was ARDUINO.
 A lot of contraptions were built using this tool.

 TAKING THE STEP

-From the story of the brothers, I read that they made use of code academy.
+From the story of the brothers, I read that they made use of Codecademy.
 At last!
 I’ve seen an online tutorial platform to learn how to code.
-I embarked on the journey acquiring some certificates on that platform.
+I embarked on the journey of acquiring some certificates on that platform.

 There was also a challenge section to test your knowledge in it.
 It was beautiful.
 But I made a terrible mistake then.
 I learnt lots of stuff with little or no practice.
 Each time I tried to work on a project after learning every concept from a particular section, it seemed foreign to me.